 - Generating evidence that leads to faster adoption of good practice.

-- Evaluation exists, but not as a part of a systematic approach
+- Evaluation of integrated care services is planned to take place and be established as part of a systematic approach

-- Evaluation established as part of a systematic approach
+- Evaluation of integrated care services exists, but not as a part of a systematic approach

-- Some initiatives and services are evaluated as part of a systematic approach
+- Some integrated care initiatives and services are evaluated as part of a systematic approach

-- Most initiatives are subject to a systematic approach to evaluation; published results
+- Most integrated care initiatives are subject to a systematic approach to evaluation; published results

 - A systematic approach to evaluation, responsiveness to the evaluation outcomes, and evaluation of the desired impact on service redesign (i.e., a closed loop process).